-Studies have revealed a strong link between sleep apnea, intense snoring, and an association between OSA and morning tiredness or frequent night-time awakenings.
-In other words, loud snoring, when severe, and usually in teenage boys, indicates a high risk for OSA.
-These findings have important implications for the management of children with FXS, as OSA may be underdiagnosed, particularly in patients with more challenging behaviors.
+The recent FORWARD study found that, according to parental reports, approximately 8% of children with FXS had a history of OSA.9 However, clinicians reported a lower prevalence of OSA, with only 3.4% of individuals being affected.
+Notably, these figures for OSA frequency differ significantly from the 30% occurrence of children with loud snoring.
+The same study revealed a strong link between sleep apnea and intense snoring, along with a weaker but noteworthy association between OSA and morning tiredness or frequent night-time awakenings.
+In other words, loud snoring, when severe, usually in teenage boys, indicates a high risk for the relatively infrequent OSA.9 These findings have important implications for the management of children with FXS, as OSA may be underdiagnosed particularly in patients with more challenging behaviors.
 It's worth considering that individuals with less severe snoring symptoms may still have OSA, especially if it presents as gasping rather than snoring.